How It Works

 What to Expect

-ISPA uses quality curriculum from Stride K12 that's designed to let students find the learning style that works best for them, allowing them to find their own path to success.
+ISPA uses quality curriculum from K12 designed to let students find the learning style that works best for them, allowing them to find their own path to success.
 Each online classroom offers engaging and relevant lessons that build on your child's interests and abilities.
+Plus, our career and college prep program helps middle and high school students prepare for life after graduation.

 What's My Role as a Parent?